 Piriformis syndrome is a rare neuromuscular condition that results in lower back pain that radiates down to the legs.
 Read the article to know about its causes, symptoms, diagnosis, and treatment options.

-The piriformis extends from the sacrum, which is the triangle-shaped bone present in the pelvis, to the top of the femur and moves across the sciatic nerve.
-This muscle helps the side to side movement of the thigh.
+The piriformis extends from the sacrum, the triangle-shaped bone in the pelvis, to the top of the femur and moves across the sciatic nerve.
+This muscle helps the side-to-side movement of the thigh.
 Spasm in this muscle compresses the sciatic nerve, which results in this condition.
 The symptoms of this condition were described first in 1928 by Yeoman, and in 1947 the term piriformis syndrome was coined by Robinson.
-It is difficult to diagnose this, as the symptoms are not specific and there is no routine test.
+It is difficult to diagnose this, as the symptoms are not specific, and there is no routine test.

 The symptoms may occur intermittently or be present chronically.
 The common signs and symptoms of piriformis syndrome are:

 Sciatica (pain that radiates from the lower back to the calf and foot).